ruanmer/react-starter/README.md

 $ npm run build
 ```

 Compiles all files.
-Output is sent to the `public` directory.
+Output is sent to the `dist` directory.

 #### build analyzer